aronhoyer/vault/README.md

 ## Known issues

 - The `--clip` option doesn't work on Linux due to an [issue with the clipboard dependency](https://github.com/1Password/arboard/blob/master/README.md?plain=1#L22-L28) being used (PRs more than welcome on this).
+TL;DR clipboard doesn't persist after the process exits.

 ## License